syncfusion-content/blazor-docs/blazor/scheduler/scheduler-interactions.md

+---
+layout: post
+title: Scheduler Interactions in Blazor Scheduler Component | Syncfusion
+description: Learn about Scheduler Interactions in Blazor Scheduler component of Syncfusion, and more details.
+platform: Blazor
+control: Scheduler
+documentation: ug
+---

 # Scheduler interactions

 The following table describes the Scheduler actions and also illustrates how those actions are carried out through mouse and touch interactions on Scheduler.